Pangai

-Pangai is the administrative capital village of the Haapai Group in Tonga.
+Pangai is the administrative capital village of the Haʻapai group in Tonga.

 Town

 The village is on the western shore of Lifuka and has a population of 1,026.

 The village center is around the Catholic Church (Siasi Katolika) and Holopeka Road by the harbor.
 There are only a few shops and markets and one bank.

 There are few historic sites besides some churches, a few Colonial styled houses and cemeteries.

 Transportation

 The island's Pilolevu Airport (Lifuka Island Airport, IATA code "HPA") is situated about 5 km north of Pangai.

 There is a ferry dock, called the Pangai Ferry Terminal.

 History

 The Methodist missionary Shirley Waldemar Baker, who was prime minister of Tonga under king George Tupou I, died in Pangai on 16 November 1903.
 His grave and monument in the cemetery still stand as a tourist attraction.